danielbodnar/awesome-stars/README.md

 ## data

+- [jonschlinkert/section-matter](https://github.com/jonschlinkert/section-matter) - Like front-matter, but allows multiple sections in a single document.
+- [the-alchemists-of-arland/gray-matter-rs](https://github.com/the-alchemists-of-arland/gray-matter-rs) - A tool for easily extracting front matter out of a string.
+It is a fast Rust implementation of gray-matter.
+Parses YAML, JSON, TOML and support for custom parsers.
+Use it and let me know by giving it
+- [lk-geimfari/mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a powerful Python library that empowers developers to generate massive amounts of synthetic data efficiently.
+- [RandomFractals/vscode-data-preview](https://github.com/RandomFractals/vscode-data-preview) - Data Preview 🈸 extension for importing 📤 viewing 🔎 slicing 🔪 dicing 🎲  charting 📊 & exporting 📥 large JSON array/config, YAML, Apache Arrow, Avro, Parquet & Excel data files
+- [siberiacancode/mock-config-server](https://github.com/siberiacancode/mock-config-server) - 🎉 tool that easily and quickly imitates server operation, create full fake api in few steps
+- [jonschlinkert/merge-configs](https://github.com/jonschlinkert/merge-configs) - Find, load and merge JSON and YAML config settings from one or more files, in the specified order.
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.